Surabaya–Gempol Toll Road

-Surabaya–Gempol Toll Road is a controlled-access toll road in East Java, Indonesia.
+Surabaya–Gempol Toll Road (Surgem) is a controlled-access toll road in East Java, Indonesia.
 This 37 km highway connects Surabaya City in the north with Porong in the south.
 This toll road passes Surabaya and Sidoarjo.
-It is part of the Trans-Java Expressway.
+It is part of the Trans-Java Toll Road.
 The original length of this toll road from Surabaya to Gempol was 43 km long, but the 6 km part of this toll road is closed due to the overflow of Lapindo Mudflow that has inundated the Porong–Gempol section of the Surabaya–Gempol toll road since 2006.

 History

 The toll road has been operating since 1986 and has served as the primary access for Surabaya-Malang or Surabaya-Pasuruan routes, which are among East Java's main industrial areas.